Projects & Partnerships

 The KEEN Project

-Based on TTI’s previous research, TTI has partnered with The Kern Family Foundation’s KEEN Project to graduate more entrepreneurial-minded engineers.
+From 2010 to 2013, TTI partnered with The Kern Family Foundation’s KEEN Project to graduate more entrepreneurial-minded engineers.
 The Foundation created KEEN, or the Kern Entrepreneurship Education Network, in 2005 as a collegiate initiative to complement efforts at the K-12 level to increase the quantity and quality of U.S. engineering talent.

-KEEN’s mission is to graduate engineers equipped with an action-oriented entrepreneurial mindset who will contribute to business success and transform the U.S. workforce.
-Engineering students from over 20 institutions are participating in this ongoing study.
-Through this project, TTI and KEEN are enabling students to discover their talents and see how they apply to the world of engineering.
-A student encountering the KEEN program should be able to:
+KEEN’s mission was to graduate engineers equipped with an action-oriented entrepreneurial mindset who would contribute to business success and transform the U.S. workforce.
+Engineering students from over 20 institutions participated in the study.
+Through this project, TTI and KEEN enabled students to discover their talents and see how they applied to the world of engineering.
+KEEN students learned to: